Trail Building Opportunities

-For decades the Wilderness Committee has used trail building and wilderness expeditions as a strategy in successful campaigns to preserve wilderness areas in the Elaho Valley, Stein Valley, Clayoquot Sound and Carmanah-Walbran in British Columbia.
+For decades the Wilderness Committee has used trail building and wilderness expeditions as part of our strategy in successful campaigns to protect forests in the Elaho, Stein, Carmanah and Walbran Valleys and Clayoquot Sound in BC.

 In Manitoba, we have taken volunteers to the heart of the boreal to work side-by-side with First Nations communities on community gardening and trail clearing.
 For more information on our field program in Manitoba, call 204-942-9292 or email firstname.lastname@example.org.